Pulumi Patterns & Provider Management

 Migration Pathways for Python Developers

-Existing Terraform HCL modules translate directly to Python using the pulumi convert utility.
+Existing Terraform HCL modules translate to Python using the pulumi convert --language python utility.
 Virtual environments and pip-tools guarantee deterministic dependency resolution across engineering workstations.
 Structured logging and pulumi preview --diff expose resource drift before state mutations occur.
 Configuration-driven instantiation enables environment-aware defaults and conditional resource provisioning.

 # CLI Context: pulumi config set environment dev; pulumi up